-It is worth noting that in this work we do not seek to develop a biologically plausible imagination model that exactly follows true human brain dynamics and rules.
-Instead, we draw inspiration from the imagination activities of human brains and propose a pipeline to leverage the well pre-trained generative models to explore dataset expansion.
+It is worth noting that we do not aim to construct a biologically plausible imagination model that strictly follows the dynamics and rules of the human brain.
+Instead, we draw inspiration from the imaginative activities of the human brain and propose a pipeline to leverage well pre-trained generative models to explore dataset expansion.